-The surface water quality impacts and benefits from recharge of dry-weather runoff from the 2013 RMPU project implementation will be developed and reported in the CEQA document to be published in late 2016 for the 2013 RMPU.

-3.4.3 For Storm Water Capture and Use Project Analysis (Section VI.C.2.b): Plan Includes an Analysis of How Collectively the Projects and Programs in the Watershed Will Capture and Use the Proposed Amount of Storm Water and Dry Weather Runoff
+3.4.3 The surface water quality impacts and benefits from recharge of dry-weather runoff from the 2013 RMPU project implementation will be developed and reported in the CEQA document to be published in late 2016 for the 2013 RMPU.
+For Storm Water Capture and Use Project Analysis (Section VI.C.2.b): Plan Includes an Analysis of How Collectively the Projects and Programs in the Watershed Will Capture and Use the Proposed Amount of Storm Water and Dry Weather Runoff

 Yes.
 New storm water recharge was estimated using a sophisticated numerical surface water modeling approach that estimates the discharge available for diversion at each potential recharge project; routes the discharge through the basin; operates the basins for flood control and water conservation; and estimates recharge, evaporation, and discharge from the facility.
 The recharge estimates are based on a daily precipitation time history for the 61-year period from 1950 through 2010 and on 2010 land use and drainage conditions.
-The results of the modeling work are summarized in Section 8 of the 2013 Recharge Master Plan Report. ^{29, 30}
+The results of the modeling work are summarized in Section 8 of the 2013 Recharge Master Plan Report. ^{34, 35}

 Since the 2001 RMP projects were constructed, The IEUA has monitored their performance and prepares estimates of the amount of storm water recharged due to the 2001 RMP projects, and Watermaster subsequently allocates the storm water and dry-weather recharge attributable to the 2001 RMP projects to the municipal water agencies that are parties to the Chino Basin Judgment (the Community).
 The municipal water agencies then produce this water to meet their demands.
 Watermaster does this on an annual basis and includes this calculation in its annual assessment package.
 In this way, the new recharge is allocated out to the municipal water agencies that are parties to the Chino Basin Judgment (the Community) and subsequently produced.
 The basis for this allocation is the Chino Basin Judgment.
 Watermaster will allocate the new recharge from storm water and dry-weather runoff from the 2013 RMPU projects in an identical way.
-The projected increase in storm water recharge will average about 5,500 acreft/yr and the projected increase in recycled water recharge will average about 7,100 acre-ft/yr.
+The projected increase in storm water recharge will average about 5,500 AFY and the projected increase in recycled water recharge will average about 7,100 AFY.
 The increase in dry-weather runoff capture and recharge is presently unknown and will be determined later this year when the bulk of the 2013 RMPU project final designs are completed.
-Demand for imported SWP water will decrease by, at a minimum, the combined amount of storm, dry-weather runoff, and recycled water recharge, and will equal 12,600 acre-ft/yr.
-When quantified through monitoring by the IEUA and Watermaster, the dry-weather runoff recharge will further reduce the demand for imported SWP water.
+Regional demands for water are expected be supplemented by the combined amount of storm, dryweather runoff, and recycled water recharge, and will equal about 12,600 AFY.
+When quantified through monitoring by the IEUA and Watermaster, the dry-weather runoff recharge will further reduce the rising demand for imported SWP water.